schoero/swissqrbill/README.md

 ## Quick start

 It's quite easy to create a simple QR bill.
-All you have to do is create a new `SwissQRBill.PDF` instance and pass our data as first parameter and our output path as second parameter.
+All you have to do is create a new `SwissQRBill.PDF` instance and pass your billing data object as the first parameter and your output path as the second parameter.

 ```js
 const SwissQRBill = require("swissqrbill");